AC4G/Advanced-Solana-Sniper/README.md

 ## Disclaimer

-I am not liable for any losses nor winses caused by this program.
+I am not liable for any losses nor wins caused by this program.
 Please use at your own risk.
 I am not responsible for any damages.

 ## PS